fluent-ci-templates/fluentci-docs/docs/examples/languages/rust.md

 ## Add Rust Pipeline to your project

-Run the following command to add a Rust pipeline to your project:
+Run the following command to add Rust pipeline to your project:

 ```bash
 fluentci init -t rust